 So, it’s not always feasible to take an afternoon off of work for a variety of reasons.
 Having said that, it’s so worth it if you can.
 Largely because child care is already built in, but also because it is by definition decadent.
 If you can’t actually take the time off, see if you can sneak away a little early (or even come in early so you can leave early).
 Try to do this every 8-10 weeks and use that time to recharge.
 For example, go have a late lunch at your favorite restaurant or take a long walk in the park.
 Or, you could try a new fitness class, or wander around a museum.
 Whatever ended up on your self-care list, do it!

-If you’re a social being, see if you can convince your partner or a friend, to play hooky and join you in your self-care afternoon.
+If you’re a social kind of person, see if you can convince your partner or a friend, to play hooky and join you in your self-care afternoon.
 Ask them for their ideas on relaxing or refreshing activities and then ask them to join you.

 You deserve a little you time and sometimes the middle of the day is the best place to find it.

 Self-care isn’t always about doing.
 Sometimes, it’s about NOT doing.
 One great way to take care of yourself is to delegate.
 Take some time to think about things you can delegate.
 Then, write them down, write down who can handle those things for you and then ask them to it.
 It might be having someone run an errand for you, your husband washing the dishes, a work task or even attendance at an event.
 Allowing yourself to not do it all, and empowering others to support you, is a wonderful way to take care of yourself, especially of you’re a working mom.